 Our Representative to the 16th Congress of the Philippines

 REP. EMMELINE Y. AGLIPAY

-Born in 1982, she is no stranger to excellence, as she graduated magna cum laude in 2002 with a degree in A.B.
+Receiving the TOYM award highlighted the numerous awards and academic honors she has already received.
+She graduated magna cum laude in 2002 with a degree in A.B.
 Economics from De La Salle University.
-In the same year, she received the Most Outstanding Student Leader Award, the Brother Gabriel Connon Award for the Most Outstanding Graduating Student, and most notably, was recognized as one of the Ten Outstanding Students of the Philippines by the Commission on Higher Education and the RFM Foundation.
-Em subsequently graduated with a Bachelor of Laws degree from the University of the Philippines, where she was a member of the Order of the Purple Feather Honors Society and ultimately placed among the top 20 students of the Class of 2006.
+In the same year, she received the Most Outstanding Student Leader Award, the Brother Gabriel Connon Award for the Most Outstanding Graduating Student, and was recognized as one of the Ten Outstanding Students of the Philippines by the Commission on Higher Education and the RFM Foundation.
+Em subsequently graduated with a Bachelor of Laws degree from the University of the Philippines where she was a member of the Order of the Purple Feather Honor Society and ultimately placed among the top 20 students of the Class of 2006.

-Developing society is a gargantuan task, involving institutions which remain resistant to change, and people who revel in the mediocrity of the “pwede na” mindset.
-But in every way, Em has always offered herself to raise the Filipino pride and dignity.
-Never shunning the opportunity to move boulders, inspire others, and become a catalyst for a genuine sense of change, Em Aglipay, at the young age of thirty, is clearly a cut above the rest.[ Read More ]
+Em has always offered herself to raise the Filipino pride and dignity.
+Never shunning the opportunity to move boulders, inspire others, and become a catalyst for a genuine sense of change, Em Aglipay is clearly a cut above the rest.[ Read More ]